otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

     });
 }
 ```

 ## Connecting to MySQL
 In `.env` file, modify your database credentials so which your project connects to MySQL locally.
-You will look at how to connect to a cloud database later on.
+You will look at how to connect to a cloud database at a later date.
 ```php
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1